RaysunKR/Charfun-APIs/Docs/English/Charfun Yard Developer API.md

 This API is currently available for unlimited use.
 The usage limit will be set later depending on the situation.

+Attention: Any contents could just be saved by 15 days.

 ### Get Allowed Email

 Before you create a chanel , you must get your AKey and BKey by Email , we do not allow any email address to recieve the information.
 The API could tell you the email service providers that we allow.